fish-shell/fish-shell/CONTRIBUTING.md

 # Guidelines For Developers

 This document provides guidelines for making changes to the fish-shell project.
 This includes rules for how to format the code, naming conventions, etcetera.
 Generally known as the style of the code.
-It also includes recommended best practices such as creating a Travis-CI account so you can verify your changes pass all the tests before making a pull-request.
+It also includes recommended best practices such as creating a Travis CI account so you can verify that your changes pass all the tests before making a pull request.

 See the bottom of this document for help on installing the linting and style reformatting tools discussed in the following sections.